Girl, 14, and school bus driver die following motorway crash

 No other vehicle was understood to be involved in the crash.

-Mr Robson said: “Family Liaison Officers are providing specialist support to both families and we are working with both schools and Wirral and Cheshire West Councils to ensure the necessary trauma support is in place for the children on the bus.
+Chief Superintendent Graeme Robson, of Merseyside Police, said: “Family liaison officers are providing specialist support to both families and we are working with both schools and Wirral and Cheshire West councils to ensure the necessary trauma support is in place for the children on the bus.

 “We also know that other children from both schools were on buses travelling in convoy with the bus involved in the incident and witnessed the incident.
 They too will be provided with appropriate trauma support.”